Motorola Moto G Power 5G (2024) vs Google Pixel 8

 Who should buy each?

-Choose the Motorola Moto G Power 5G (2024) if: you need a long-lasting battery for 34 hours of video, you want fast 30W wired charging, or you prefer a budget option with decent performance.
+Choose the Motorola Moto G Power 5G (2024) if: you need a long-lasting 5000mAh battery, appreciate fast 30W wired charging, or want a budget-friendly option.

-Choose the Google Pixel 8 if: you value long-term software support with 7 years of updates, you shoot high-quality 4K video, or you want a brighter and sharper display at 2,000 nits.
+Choose the Google Pixel 8 if: you want the best software support with 7 years of updates, require a brighter display for outdoor use, or need better video recording capabilities.

 Conclusion